- The Deal

 - 3. Ordinary double cross dominoes.

 - The beginning is the same as in ordinary cross.
 After the cross has been built, the next tile played to each arm must be a double matching the free end of that arm of the cross.
 Once a double has been played to an arm, it can be extended by playing further dominoes according to the rules of ordinary dominoes.
 An arm can be extended as soon as its double has been played - it is not necessary to wait for the other doubles.

 In the following example the top arm requires the 6-6 next and the left arm requires the 4-4:

 - 4. Matador (also known as Russian dominoes).

 - The procedure is similar to ordinary dominoes, but with a different matching rule.
 The ends placed together, rather than being equal, must have a total of seven spots (so a 1 matches a 6, a 2 matches a 5, and a 3 matches a 4).
 There are four special tiles, called Matadors.
 These are the tiles which have a total of zero or seven spots: the 6-1, the 5-2, the 4-3 and the 0-0.
 A matador may be played against any tile.
 When playing next to a matador, the free end must be matched in the normal matador way - that is making a total of 7 spots.
 Therefore a player playing a matador should choose carefully which of the two ends should be an open end.
 Doubles as well as matadors are arranged in a straight line.
-Notice that on a blank end only a matador can be played.
+Notice that the only tiles that can be played on a blank are the matadors.
 On the other hand you are not allowed to match a blank end to a matador on the layout - thus tiles containing a blank can only be played with their blank ends facing outward.

 The following example was started from the 6-6: